jusqua/galaxy-book4-linux/README.md

 #### Thoughts
 - As I can see there is no real effort to solve Xe/Xe-LP/iGPU problems, and [Intel will focus on improving Xe-LPG+/dGPU even on Windows](https://www.phoronix.com/news/Intel-11th-14th-Gen-Legacy-Drv), so I don't know if it can be solved.
 - The `Samsung Galaxy Book` kernel module solves bad energy management and GPU performance issues (available since kernel 6.15).
+- Forcing Xe kernel module now provides the same experience as i915 module, i.e. no strange gliches when booting or running apps.
 - ~Xe kernel module still in early development and the Linux kernel still using i915 kernel module by default; and/or~
 - ~The Samsung custom firmware makes a lot of changes to perform better on Windows, and not perform well on Linux, i.e. no platform support yet.~